 Even in conversations outside the industry, that pitiful consensus showed its head again.
 My mother suggested I wear a ring on my finger to dissuade interest.
 Other friends told me to use it as my advantage and to just take it as a compliment.

-I have been struggling with how to navigate this issue without creating an awkward situation with potential business connections by rejecting them and then feeling uncomfortable developing a report as their interests were made known so early and openly.
+I have been struggling with how to navigate this issue without creating an awkward situation with potential business connections by rejecting them and then feeling uncomfortable developing a rapport as their interests were made known so early and openly.

 Do I remove my cell number on my business cards?